 What inspired you to write about the Ark of the Covenant at Kiryat-Yearim?

-What was something that has surprised you as you begin to journey into the book of Judges and Kings?
+What was something that surprised you as you began to journey into the book of Judges and Kings?

 Is there a moment in the novel that spoke to you as you wrote it?